Interviewer:Mona what question do you get asked the most from pet owners? Mona: "How do I get my dog to focus?"

 Interviewer:You've talked about your passion for distraction training; but, what is your number one passion?
 Mona: Working with families and their dog(s) building relationships and helping them define a more enjoyable lifestyle.

 Interviewer:What type of training and credentials do you have as a dog trainer?
-Interviewee: I'm a Certified Sit Means Sit Remote Collar Trainer.
+Mona: I'm a Certified Sit Means Sit Remote Collar Trainer.
 Over the years, I've developed my own style of training incorporating positive, scientific, electronic, relationship-based, and model-rival methods.

 Interviewer:What is your training philosophy?
-Interviewee: There is a timeless code of ethics associated with nursing namely "do no harm".
+Mona: There is a timeless code of ethics associated with nursing namely "do no harm".
 I strive to make sure that every dog in my care has a safe environment in which to ensure the best possible outcome.
 I provide a daily video to each family to show progress in the day's training plan; but, also to let them know their dog is happy and healthy.
 Working with dogs and building relationships with their families is important and fulfilling.
 I love what I do!